dmoon79/jekyll-gesso/_source/_jobs/kraft.md

 - Acted as deployment team leader for 3-5 member team responsible for deployment of new machines, operating system upgrades, and leased asset replacements.
 - Allocated human resources to complete scheduled deployments.
 - Acted as systems administrator responsible for the maintenance of LAN IDs, password resets, granting Internet access, and assigning software.
 - Provided technical support for all workstation support and deployment issues.

+Skills Summary

+- Tech Support / Help Desk - 75%
+- Project Management - 25%